Hotmoka/hotmoka/README.md

 ```

 configures a node that uses the quantum-resistant qtesla-p-III
-algorithm as default signature algorihtm, that is expected to be more resistent than
+algorithm as default signature algorihtm, that is expected to be more resistant than
-qtesla-p-III but has larger signatures than qtesla-p-I.
+qtesla-p-I but has larger signatures than qtesla-p-I.

 Quantum-resistance is an important aspect of future-generation blockchains.
 However, at the time of this writing, a quantum attack is mainly a theoretical
 possibility, while the large size of quantum-resistant keys and signatures is
 already a reality and a node using a qtesla signature algorithm _as default_
 might exhaust the disk space of your computer very quickly.
 In practice, it is better
-to use a quantum-resistant algorithm only for a subset of the transactions, whose
+to use a quantum-resistant signature algorithm only for a subset of the transactions, whose
 quantum-resistance is deemed important.
 Instead, one should use a lighter algorithm
 (such as the default ed25519) for all other transactions.
 This is possible because
 Hotmoka nodes allow one to mix transactions signed with distinct algorithms.
-For instance, one could use ed25519 as default algorithm, for all transactions signed
+Namely, one can use ed25519 as default algorithm, for all transactions signed
 by instances of `ExternallyOwnedAccount`s,
 with the exception of those transactions that are signed by instances of
 `AccountQTESLA1`, such as `ExternallyOwnedAccountQTESLA1`,